 In November 2013, he received the Jessie McCanse Award (for excellence in media literacy education) from the National Telemedia Council, in Madison WI.

-He is a consultant to the Writing Improvement Network, and The News Literacy Project, and served on the board of the Palmetto State Arts Educators organization (formerly the SC Alliance for Arts Education).
+He is a consultant to the Writing Improvement Network, and previously served on the board of the Palmetto State Arts Educators organization (formerly the SC Alliance for Arts Education).

 In March 2014, he worked with teachers and students at the American School of Bombay (India) and delivered a media literacy lecture at one university and gave the keynote address at an international media literacy conference.